Echo-210/Echo-210-Site/_posts/2024-08-21-First-Issue.md

 ## How to Submit

 Submissions should be sent to [articles@echo210.com](mailto:articles@echo210.com).
+For more information about submission guidelines and the types of content we are looking for, please visit our [Submissions](https://echo210.com/howToSubmit) page.
 We encourage you to submit using your real name or whatever you would like to be called—it's entirely up to you.
 This is your chance to be a part of a new publication and immortalize yourself in the pages of Echo210.

 ## Print-Only Publication